-Selling at IAA
+Selling with IAA

 The procedure for selling your autographs through our auctions, whether it be a single item or a complete collection, is a relatively simple exercise, and we hope that the notes below will answer any queries you may have ahead of using our services.